 In Alberta, goats are diving headfirst into leafy spurge at DUC’s Frank Lake project, 50 kilometres southeast of Calgary.

 “They eat it like it’s candy,” says Ashley Rawluk, DUC conservation specialist.
-This year, Rawluk says she plans to have goats released onto grasslands at Frank Lake on three separate occasions.
+She plans to have goats released onto grasslands at Frank Lake on three separate occasions this year.
 “It will take several years before we see the full benefits of their grazing,” she says.

-Both Rawluk and Horvath celebrate the fact that domestic animals who rely on this prairie landscape can be part of the solution.
+Using domestic animals that rely on this prairie landscape to be part of the solution is a big win.
 “I think there’s a real push to find natural solutions to managing invasive species,” says Rawluk.
 “And what’s more natural than a goat grazing?” she asks.

-In 2005, Agriculture and Agri-Food Canada recognized invasive Phragmites as the country’s worst invasive plant.
-Well established in southwestern Ontario and eastern Ontario near the Quebec border, it is also spreading into northern Ontario’s boreal region and parts of the Prairies.
-Under the right conditions, it can spread up to 30 per cent per year.
+There are good Phragmites and bad Phragmites.
+In 2005, Agriculture and Agri-Food Canada called the non-native one Canada’s worst invasive plant.
+The invasive species is well established in southwestern Ontario and eastern Ontario near the Quebec border.
+It is spreading into northern Ontario’s boreal region and parts of the Prairies.

 Fighting back against invasive Phragmites

-Eric Giles works from the crow’s nest of his Marsh Master wetland buggy at heights of up to 20 feet off the ground.
+Eric Giles works 20 feet off the ground from the crow’s nest of his Marsh Master wetland buggy.
 He needs the elevation to reach the top of invasive Phragmites plants.
 His driver below can’t see a thing.

 “We have to wear headsets to communicate, so I can tell him where to drive,” says Giles.